markpsmi/ICO/OpenshiftVMware/README.md

 ## ESXi SSH Target
-This must be one of your ESXi Servers in the Cluster that has access to the Datastore
+This must be one of your ESXi Servers in the Cluster that has access to the Datastore.
+Login should be root and password for root.

 ## vCenter Target
 vCenter Target for the vCenter where the VMs are to be provisioned.
 The is the same target used for the Intersight Virtualization Services to gather inventory information.